oresat/toolchain/README.md

 `gdb.sh <binary>` will launch gdb with openocd as a debug server targeting the MCU.

-See the examples directory for the intended use and give it a try!
+See `hello_world` in the examples directory for the intended use and give it a try!
 It's set up for a Nucleo-32 dev board, so once one is attached via USB:

 ```
 ninja
 ninja write
-../gdb.sh main
+../../gdb.sh main
 ```

 Once GDB comes up you should be able to issue the `continue` command (or just `c`) and it will begin printing out the following as fast as it can (which admittedly is pretty slow):